Review: Samba Grill on Royal Caribbean, Allure of the Seas

 Chocolate Brigadeiro (Chocolate fudge truffle)

-Our Dinner Experience at Samba Grill
+Our Honest Samba Grill Review

 We arrived on time for our reservation and were warmly welcomed.
 The space was peaceful and very quiet.